-6.4 In the case of applications involving Institutes, Units or Centres with existing core funding, including those funded by MRC and NIHR (i.e. BRCs & BRUs), please describe how the proposed research and associated request for funds builds on, but is distinct from, core funded programmes of research. (max 150 words)
+6.4 In the case of applications involving Institutes, Units or Centres with existing core funding, including those funded by MRC and NIHR (i.e. BRCs & BRUs), please describe how the proposed research and associated request for funds builds on, but is distinct from, core funded programmes of research (max 150 words)

-If your application does involve any of the above Units/Centres, please submit a letter of support from the Unit director as part of your application.
-Please see section 3.9 of the MRC Guidance for Applicants for information on the MRC's expectations and requirements.
+In addition to answering this question, if your application involves staff from an MRC Unit or partnership institute, you should submit a letter of support from the Unit/Institute Director as part of your application.
+Please refer to Section 3.9 of the MRC Guidance for Applicants for information on the MRC's expectations and requirements.